ton-org/vanity/README.md

 python3 src/generator.py --owner EQBGhqLAZseEqRXz4ByFPTGV7SVMlI4hrbs-Sps_Xzx01x8G --end ABCDEF
 ```

-You will see logs like this:
+You will see output like this:

 ```text
 Using device: [0] Apple M2 Max